jphart/jphart.github.io/_projects/weatherstation_power.md

 # Conclusion

 After a lot of experimentation we have a final choice of power for the sensor & a functional design on the breadboard.
-In the next section we'll make a finish off with a case and proper circuit board the sensor.
+In the next section we'll make a finish off with <a href="/weatherstation/final_hardware">a case and proper circuit board</a> the sensor.

 <script src="/assets/js/ace/src-min-noconflict/ace.js" type="text/javascript" charset="utf-8"></script>
 <script>